On adaptive posterior concentration rates: A generic lower bound

-\begin{rem} By taking $\epsilon_n(\theta) = \epsilon_n$ constant on $\Theta_0,$ we retrieve the more stringent result \eqref{lowerbound informal} announced in Section \ref{main results}. \end{rem} \begin{rem}[About the assumptions] Assumption \eqref{A1} is merely on the pre-metric $d$ that must be related to the intrinsic geometry of the experiment $\mathcal E^n$: it shows in particular that $d$ must be able to control locally the likelihood ratio.
-This can be the Hellinger distance used in the Birg\'e-Le Cam testing theory in density estimation or simply the $L^2$-distance in Gaussian white noise model linked to the Hilbert space structure on which relies the existence of an iso-normal process.
-Note also that since $d$ is not required to be symmetric, the order $d(\theta, \theta')$ is important in assumption \eqref{A1}. \end{rem} In Sections \ref{sec:WN} and \ref{sec:upper} we show that under some additional assumptions the lower bound \eqref{lowerbound} is sharp.
+\begin{rem}[(About the assumptions)] Assumption (\ref{A1}) is merely on the pre-metric $d$ that must be related to the intrinsic geometry of the experiment $\mathcal E^n$: it shows in particular that $d$ must be able to control locally the likelihood ratio.
+This can be the Hellinger distance used in the Birg\' e--Le Cam testing theory in density estimation or simply the $L^2$-distance in Gaussian white noise model linked to the Hilbert space structure on which relies the existence of an iso-normal process.
+Note also that since $d$ is not required to be symmetric, the order $d(\theta, \theta')$ is important in assumption (\ref{A1}). \end{rem}